jspahrsummers/statelessness-of-the-union/Statelessness of the Union.md

 # and
 # [fit] **Signal Producers**

-^ RAC 3 splits the venerable `RACSignal` into two different types:
+^ RAC 3 splits `RACSignal` into two types:

-^ Signals are like a "hot" RACSignal.
-They send the same events to all observers at the same time, and observing a signal doesn't trigger any extra work.
+^ Signals are like "hot" RACSignals.
+They send the same events to all observers at the same time.
+Observing a signal doesn't start work.

-^ Signal producers are like a "cold" RACSignal. _Starting_ signal producer will create a unique signal, which may send different events than other created signals.
-Starting a signal producer may also involve side effects (like kicking off a network request).
+^ Signal producers are like "cold" RACSignals. _Starting_ a signal producer will create a new signal, which may send different events than other created signals.
+Starting a signal producer may also involve side effects (like starting a network request).

-^ This split means that side effects are now predictable _in the type system_, which makes RAC 3 code simpler.
+^ This split means effects are now predictable _in the type system_, simplifying code.

 ---